telerik/admin-dashboard-sample-app-jquery/README.md

 # Kendo UI Admin Dashboard

-Kendo UI Admin Dashboard is a web application built with Progress award-winning Kendo UI for jQuery widgets - 110+ UI components to help you build responsive websites and apps fast.
-Kendo UI for jQuery® offers widgets for every need - from the must-have for every app Grids, Dropdowns and Menus to the advanced line-of-business UI, such as Charts, Gantt, Diagram, Scheduler, PivotGrid and Maps.
+Kendo UI Admin Dashboard is a web application built with Progress award-winning Kendo UI for jQuery components - 110+ UI components to help you build responsive websites and apps fast.
+Kendo UI for jQuery® offers components for every need - from the must-have for every app Grids, Dropdowns and Menus to the advanced line-of-business UI, such as Charts, Gantt, Diagram, Scheduler, PivotGrid and Maps.

 ----------

-## Featured Kendo UI widgets
+## Featured Kendo UI components

-The sample app showcases some of the most popular Kendo UI for jQuery widgets, such as:
+The sample app showcases some of the most popular Kendo UI for jQuery components, such as:

  - [Grid][1]
  - [Chart][2]